Search sheldonbrown.com and sheldonbrown.org

 PREPARE THE BIKE:

 Saw off the seat post at the top of the tube and bung it up with something plastic.
 You must do this because otherwise, liquid would flow out when the caustic soda eats through the seatpost).Make sure it is liquid tight.Remove bottom bracket.
-To avoid turning your bicycle into a blow gun blowing out caustic lye when you pull things apart later, there must be a way for gas to get out -- generally, through the bottom bracket -- so pressure does not build up inside the seat tube.
+To avoid blowing out caustic lye under pressure when you pull things apart later, there must be a way for gas to get out -- generally, through the bottom bracket.
 I'd suggest removing anything else off the bike that is aluminium, and covering up any decals you may want to save.
 Take the bike outside and set upside down on a patch of dirt away from kids and animals.

 PREPARE THE SODIUM HYDROXIDE: